Gamification in UX: How to Boost User Engagement

 Badges & Stickers

-Badges and stickers are another effective way to reward users within your app.
+Badges and stickers are another effective way to use gamification to reward users within your app.
 For example, Audible awards badges for specific actions completed in the app.
 For example, there is a badge given to users who listen to audiobooks for seven consecutive days.

 A screenshot from Audible which features 18 achievements